versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataProducer.md

 #### dataProducer.close()
 {: #dataProducer-close .code}

-Closes the producer.
+Closes the data producer.
 No more media is transmitted.

 <div markdown="1" class="note">
-This method should be called when the server side producer has been closed (and vice-versa).
+This method should be called when the server side data producer has been closed (and vice-versa).
 </div>

 #### dataProducer.send(data)